Type: Tabletop / Strategy

 This is a medium level difficulty game.
 Giving you a representative experience without bogging you down in details.
 However, the choices you make and lady luck will determine which pirates will ultimately prevail.

 The nationality and ship type are listed at the top of the card in the header bar.
 The panels above the name plate contain information about the ship’s defenses and maneuverability.
-Below the name plate is a collection of what is taken if the ship is successfully plundered.

 The cannon icon represents how much firepower the ship has in attacks.